maeln/eml-replicator/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -l, --login <LOGIN>              login of the mailbox. [default: ] -p, --password <PASSWORD>        password of the mailbox. [default: ] -s, --port <IMAP_SERVER_PORT>    Port to connect to the imap server. [default: 993]
+    -f, --folder <FOLDER>            IMAP Folder in which to put the EMLs. [default: INBOX] -l, --login <LOGIN>              login of the mailbox. [default: ] -p, --password <PASSWORD>        password of the mailbox. [default: ] -s, --port <IMAP_SERVER_PORT>    Port to connect to the imap server. [default: 993]